the-red-feather/thesis/latex/sketchbook/thesis.md

 <br>

+again: what are the issues????
+1. NOT INTEGRATED

+- one to one relationship between application and cloud platform
+- not well-connected to existing, 'normal' software infrastructures.
+  - reflected in the difficulty of plugins, interoperability issues, etc.
+- closed nature (not open source)

+2. NOT CONTAINERIZED

 ## 1.2 THIS STUDY

-Due to the need for a VPL aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new vpl for the purpose of cloud-native geo-computation.
+Due to the need for a VPL aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new vpl for the purpose of containerized geo-computation.

--> prio 1: align with regular programming.
+-> prio 1: INTEGRATED with regular programming.
 Why?
 How?
    - make everything compilable to javascript.
    - accept normal javascript libraries as plugins
+   - accept wasm libraries as plugins
--> prio 2: containerized, no env. setup, all batteries included. why? how?
+-> prio 2: CONTAINERIZED, no env. setup, all batteries included. why? how?
    - run in web browser
    - webassembly

+by attempting to develop a new method fixing both integration and containerization

 Will differ from existing studies and applications by: